 A: Action taken as a result of a substantiated case varies depending on the type of case and the severity of the complaint.
 Termination of employment, suspension, written or oral reprimands and counseling are among actions typically taken as a result.
 Sanctions are often accompanied by other corrective actions including training, accounting adjustments, reassignment or reorganization and policy revisions.

-Q: What should I do if someone asks me to do something I think violates the Honor Code, AFC policy or is illegal?
+Q: What should I do if someone asks me to do something I think violates the Honor Code, PLKI policy or is illegal?

 A: Don't do it.
 No matter who asks you to do something, if you know it is wrong, you must refuse to do it.
 If you believe someone has asked you to do something inappropriate, you must also report the request to a level of management above your supervisor or to the Honor Line.

-AFC will not tolerate any retaliation or harassment of any AFC employee who in good faith reports an actual or suspected violation or the policies and laws discussed in this Honor Code.
+PLKI will not tolerate any retaliation or harassment of any PLKI employee who in good faith reports an actual or suspected violation of the policies and laws discussed in this Honor Code.

 Q: How can I determine if information is to be considered "proprietary" if it does not bear a proprietary legend?

-A: You should attempt to contact the person that generated the information.
+A: You should attempt to contact the person that generated the information and/or your supervisor.
 It is the responsibility of that person to determine the appropriate restrictive legend.
 If that person cannot be located, then you should base your decision as to the appropriate legend based on the following criteria:

 - The nature of the information